OMaciasd/tu_latam-challenge/README.md

 > ```bash
 > pip install --upgrade -r requirements.txt
 > ```
->
->[!NOTE]
->
->- For detailed documentation and setup instructions, refer to the docs/ directory.

-## 🎉Acknowledgments and Credits

-- **Libraries and Tools**: Thanks to Library Name and Tool Name for their excellent documentation and support.

-- **Tutorials and Guides**: Special thanks to Tutorial/Guide Name for providing a valuable resource during development.
+Thank you for considering my submission.
+If you have any questions or need further clarification, please feel free to reach out to me via [email](mailto:omaciasnarvaez@gmail.com).

-## 📜License
+## 📜 **License**

 - This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## ⏳Contact

-Thank you for considering my submission.
-If you have any questions or need further clarification, please feel free to reach out to me via [email](mailto:omaciasnarvaez@gmail.com).

-[json]: assets/images/json.png
+[json]: docs/assets/images/json.png